undecaf/vue-boilerplate/README.md

 #### Building your web application as a PWA (progressive web app)

-In `package.json`, copy the content of `comments.devDependencies-pwa` to `devDependencies`.
+In `package.json`, copy the content of `comments.devDependencies-pwa` to `devDependencies` and run `npm install`.
 Subsequent [development](#building-and-serving-a-web-application) and
 [production](#building-a-web-application-for-deployment) builds will produce PWA versions of your web application.

 #### Building and running a desktop application

+Desktop applications are based on the [Electron framework](https://www.electronjs.org/).
-The development server rebuilds the project whenever something in directory `src` has been changed.
+The development server rebuilds the project whenever something in directory `src` has changed.

 Starting the server and running the desktop app: